 The AP shall define the timing for the entire BSS by transmitting Beacon frames according to dot11BeaconPeriod.
 This defines a series of TBTTs exactly dot11BeaconPeriod TUs apart.
 Time 0 is defined to be a TBTT with the Beacon frame being a DTIM.
 At each TBTT, the AP shall schedule a Beacon frame as the next frame for transmission.
 At each TBTT the AP should suspend the decrementing of the backoff timer for any pending non-beacon transmission and transmit the Beacon frame according to the medium access rules specified in Clause 10 (MAC sublayer functional description).

-NOTE—To achieve this, the AP needs to suspend any pending transmissions until the beacon has been transmitted, and in the case of a DTIM, any pending individually addressed transmissions until any pending group addressed transmissions have been performed (see 11.2.2.4).
+NOTE—To achieve this requirement, the AP suspends any pending transmissions until the beacon has been transmitted.
+In the case of a DTIM, the AP also suspends any pending individually addressed transmissions until any pending group addressed transmissions have been performed (see 11.2.2.4).

 The beacon period is included in Beacon and Probe Response frames, and a STA shall adopt that beacon period when joining the BSS, i.e., the STA sets dot11BeaconPeriod to that beacon period.

+Change the second para of 14.13.3.1 Beacon generation in MBSSs as follows:

+The mesh STA shall define a series of TBTTs exactly dot11BeaconPeriod TUs apart.
+Time zero is defined to be a TBTT with the Beacon frame containing a DTIM.
+At each TBTT, the mesh STA shall schedule a Beacon frame as the next frame for transmission according to the medium access rules specified in Clause 10 (MAC sublayer functional description).

+NOTE—To achieve this requirement, the mesh STA suspends any pending transmissions until the beacon has been transmitted.
+In the case of a DTIM, the mesh STA also suspends any pending individually addressed transmissions until any pending group addressed transmissions have been performed (see 14.14.5).

+The beacon period is included in Beacon and Probe Response frames.

 Proposed resolution:

 REVISED